csdurfee/csdurfee.github.io/content/approximately-normal.md

 max        9.000000
 ```

-The Wald-Wolfowitz test says the expected value is 1 plus the harmonic mean of 7 and 4, which is 6.0909...
+The Wald-Wolfowitz test says the expected value is 1 plus the harmonic mean of 7 and 4, which is 6.0909... on the nose.

 ## Is the normal approximation throwing off my results?
 Quite possibly.
 So I went back and calculated the percentile ranks for every player-game combo over the course of the season.